Marvel's Avengers (video game): Story expansions

 The Kate Bishop expansion was praised for its gameplay, voice work, and story, but some felt the added content was lacking.
 Fahey stated, "It's not her powers and abilities that make Kate Bishop great in Marvel's Avengers.
 It's a combination of [whoever] is writing the game's hero banter and the voice acting of Ashly Burch.
 Burch is a sassy voice actor given incredibly sassy superhero banter and she just eats it up."
 Dave Trumbore of Collider felt it was a "too-short introductory outing" for Kate, whom he described as "[bringing] an energy on par with Kamala Khan's youthful spirit and Tony Stark's sharp wit to the team, though it's her tool kit of melee/ranged/teleporting skills that are a cut above on the battlefield."
-Tassi was "deeply impressed" by the update's expansion on the campaign, voice work, and satisfying gameplay as Kate, but noted that this would do little to expand the game's current player base unless a large-scale expansion would be added.
+Tassi was "deeply impressed" by the update's expansion on the campaign, voice work, and satisfying gameplay as Kate, but noted that this would do little to expand the game's current player base unless a large-scale expansion were added.

 Sales

+The beta of Avengers was the most downloaded beta in PlayStation history.
+According to Square Enix, there were over 6 million beta players and more than 27 million hours playing in beta.

-Avengers was the best-selling retail game during its first week on sale in the UK In the U.S., the game was the top-selling title for the month of September, and second highest launch-month dollar sales of all-time for a superhero game behind Spider-Man.
-The PlayStation version sold 42,979 physical copies within its first week on sale in Japan, making it the second bestselling retail game of the week in the country.
-Despite initial strong sales, Marvel's Avengers failed to turn a profit for Square Enix, with the publisher reporting an estimated loss of $63 million for their latest fiscal period at the time.
-In November 2021, Square Enix president Yosuke Matsuda described Avengers as a commercial disappointment for the company.
+In the United Kingdom, Marvel's Avengers was the best-selling retail game during its first week on sale.
+In the United States, the game was the top-selling title for the month of September, and second-highest launch-month dollar sales of all-time for a superhero game behind Spider-Man.
+In Japan, the PlayStation 4 version sold 42,979 physical units within its first week on sale, making it the second-best-selling retail game of the week in the country.
+The game sold 3 million copies by November 2020.

+Despite initial strong sales, Avengers failed to turn a profit for Square Enix, with the publisher reporting an estimated loss of $63 million for their latest fiscal period at the time.
+In November 2021, Square Enix president Yosuke Matsuda described the game as a commercial disappointment for the company.
 However, he affirmed that service games would be an important focus for the company in the future.

-Following the Black Panther expansion in September 2021, the game returned to the top 10 of the UK video game chart for two weeks.